This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-And remember how proud I was that every time we could tell that he was thinking about licking at the site of the incision, we would immediately scold him with “NO LICK!” — which would scare him enough not to want to lick?
+And remember how proud I was that every time we could tell that he was thinking about licking at the site of the incision, we would immediately tell him “NO LICK!” — which would scare him enough not to want to lick at it?…

 And it wasn’t pretty.